sdiehl/write-you-a-haskell/007_path.md

 * Conditional equations
 * Non-linear patterns

-On top of pattern matching we will implement the following more trivial syntatic sugar translations:
+On top of pattern matching we will implement the following more trivial syntactic sugar translations:

 * Expand ``if/then`` statements into case expressions.
 * Expand pattern guards into case expressions.